kshedden/case_studies/methods/glm.md

 cases $i$ and $j$ is $\rho_{|i-j|}$ if $|i-j|\le m$, and the two cases are uncorrelated otherwise.
 The values of $\alpha=(\rho_1, \ldots, \rho_m)$ are estimated from the data, and $m$ is a tuning parameter.

-The algorithm for fitting a GEE alternates between updating the estimate of $\beta$, and updating the estimates of any correlation parameters $\alpha$.
-It is a quasi-likelihood approach, so has many robustness properties such as being robust to mis-specification of the variance structure, and of the correlation structure.
-Note that it remains a requirement for observations in different groups to be independent.